 Ingrid Skoglund, had one of her paintings accepted for the Royal Watercolour Society's Contemporary Watercolour Exhibition at the Bankside Gallery, London SE1 9JH between 6th and 18th March, 2020.
 Ingrid is shown here with her entry, "Look up in the Sky and See".

-In view of the Coronavirus restrictions, the exhibition time was limited and the entries can be seen on-line by clicking here
+All the entries can be seen by clicking here

 Maureen Phillips, a member of our Drawing Group; Watercolour Plus! and Thursday Original groups, recently exhibited at the Guildford Model Engineering Society event.
 Maureen says "The Society hold a yearly two day gala event, mostly engineering, of course, but we have a stand exhibiting other skills by members, woodwork, needlecraft, knitting, art, etc..
 This year (2019) I was voted into second place by a public vote for my acrylic painting - painted at Art Club, following the monthly theme of 'An Engine - Monochrome in Acrylics' - entitled "Wheels".